 In her past life, she was once the legendary crime boss "Laser Lily" who had worked with the crooked politician Black Stache.
 Her partner-in-crime eventually sold her out to the Hegemony, thus leading to her imprisonment.

 - Anti-Hero: She is a convicted criminal.
-And while all other characters' pasts indicate a degree of selflessness (saving your squad from an Eldritch Abomination, saving your friend from a battleship, or escaping a trap to prevent a Mad Scientist from getting his hands on a powerful relic), the Convict plans to get revenge on her former ally and escape with her money.
+And while all other default characters' pasts indicate a degree of selflessness (saving your squad from an Eldritch Abomination, saving your friend from a battleship, or escaping a trap to prevent a Mad Scientist from getting his hands on a powerful relic), the Convict plans to get revenge on her former ally and escape with her money.

 - The Berserker: Her Enraging Photo item makes it so that she does double damage for a short while after taking damage.
-This is more recommended to be used as a way to capitalise on mistakes, however, rather than intentionally getting hurt to proc it.
+This recommended to be used as a way to capitalise on mistakes, however, rather than intentionally getting hurt to proc it.